 Deloitte’s reputation is one of our most cherished assets.
-It distinguishes Deloitte in the marketplace, differentiates Deloitte from the competition and enables us to attract the world-class talent that is our hallmark.
-That’s why Deloitte’s ethics teams work diligently to proactively strengthen the culture of integrity across the organization.
+It distinguishes Deloitte in the marketplace, differentiating us from the competition and enabling us to attract the world-class talent that is our hallmark.
+That’s why Deloitte’s Ethics teams work diligently to proactively strengthen the culture of integrity across the organization.
 Deloitte is committed to conducting business with transparency, honesty and the utmost professionalism.

-Our Global Principles of Business Conduct (“Global Code”) outline Deloitte’s ethical commitments and expectations for approximately 312,000 Deloitte people globally, giving the organization a strong foundation built upon indelible principles.
+Our Global Principles of Business Conduct (“Global Code”) outlines Deloitte’s ethical commitments and expectations for more than 345,000 Deloitte people globally, giving the organization a strong foundation built upon indelible principles.
 At Deloitte, we have placed ethical culture and values at the heart of our agenda, and we understand the critical responsibility Deloitte has to serve the public interest.
-Driving a proactive approach to ethics and building and sustaining a culture of integrity helps Deloitte people make the best professional decisions every day.
+Driving a proactive approach to ethics and building and sustaining a culture of integrity helps Deloitte professionals make the best professional decisions every day.

-The Deloitte Global Ethics team and member firm Ethics officers continue to work closely with senior Deloitte leaders to build and enhance the network’s ethics program, which is composed of the following elements:
+The Deloitte Global Ethics team and Deloitte firms’ Ethics officers continue to work closely with senior Deloitte leaders to build and enhance the organization’s ethics program, which is composed of the following elements:

 - A global ethics policy that sets out the requirements for Deloitte firms' ethics programs, and an Ethics Officer Playbook to set clear expectations and reinforce the strategic role and responsibilities of Deloitte firms’ Ethics officers;

-- A global nonretaliation policy that makes firm Deloitte’s commitment to a nonretaliatory workplace, with retaliation-monitoring procedures to support this;
+- A global nonretaliation policy that articulates Deloitte’s commitment to a nonretaliatory workplace, with retaliation-monitoring procedures to support this;

-- Support activities—including communications, workshops and webinars—to facilitate the sharing of best practices among Deloitte member firm ethics teams;
+- Support activities—including communications, webinars and continuing education—to facilitate the sharing of best practices among Deloitte firm ethics teams;

-- Completion of an ethics survey, a self-assessment questionnaire and other tools (such as guidance for running focus group sessions) to measure the effectiveness of ethics programs across Deloitte;
+- An annual ethics survey, guidance on conduct risk assessment, and other tools (such as guidance for running focus group sessions) to measure the effectiveness of ethics programs across Deloitte;

 - An annual confirmation by all Deloitte professionals that they have read, understood and are in compliance with the Global Code; and